 The OpManager network monitoring module works with virtual environments.
 Specifically, OpManager has special capabilities for identifying and managing VMWare, Hyper-V, and Citrix systems.

 The NetFlow Analyzer improves bandwidth availability to the entire network.
+This reach extends across the internet to remote sites, so you can use the Analyzer for WAN optimization.
 With this tool, you can see any links or segments of the network that frequently hit their capacity limits.
 The capacity on all of the other links on the network can also be seen, identifying overprovision that could be shifted to relieve the bottlenecks.

 The analyzer picks up network messages from equipment.
 Despite the name, it doesn’t just collect Cisco NetFlow messages.
 It can also detect and interpret J-Flow, NetStream, sFlow, IPFIX, cflow, FNF, and Appstream messages.